 I noticed yesterday that DC has re-signed Murdock Mill Road, down off River Road in Tenleytown.
 It’s a nice little reminder of history - and of natural geography – among the rationalist streets of the city plan laid down in 1897.
 While those straight, predictable lines make navigating the city easy, they did erase the context and history of what was Washington County.
 By its perseverance, this little snippet of prior use reminds residents of the pre-urban past, adding quiet character to the neighborhood.

 The road itself is no larger than an alley – its form preexists both the automobile age and the dreams of a residential garden city, so there are neither sidewalks nor setbacks.
-It is discontinuous, with one part behind the old Sears Building and the other appearing a few blocks to the west before becoming Butterworth street.
-It’s also completely secondary: Where the narrow eastern section intersects with 42nd Street, the heavy grading on the latter route necessitates a heavy retaining wall and a stairway down from Murdock Mill Road, ten feet above.
+It is discontinuous, with one part behind the old Sears Building and the other appearing a few blocks to the west before becoming Butterworth Street.
+It’s also completely secondary: Where the narrow eastern section intersects with 42nd Street, the heavy grading on the latter route necessitates a concrete retaining wall and a stairway down from Murdock Mill Road, ten feet above.
 It is very dislocated; left inexplicably during the changes of urbanization, along with the Methodist Cemetery, its only active address.

 They are maps of human activity, embedded into the functioning and living urbanism, even as the physical evidence of the old uses has been erased.
 They are a sort of museum that is open at every hour and accessible to every person.
 Not speaking in detail and unobtrusive, they offer a starting point for the curious and at least a curio for the less interested.
 One might consider the organic road network to be what Peter Eisenman calls a “record of design process.”
 It is an organization of space that reflects the way it was made; its meaning is only that the result was what had to result from the conditions, so tells viewers of the story of creation and fossilization.
 It is very distinctly abstract, open to adjustment at finer layers of architectural form.